maxlaverse/terraform-provider-bitwarden/README.md

 The provider is likely to work with older versions of the Bitwarden backends/CLIs, but those haven't necessarily been tested.
 If you encounter issues with recent versions of the Bitwarden CLI, consider trying out the [Embedded Client](#embedded-client).

+The `bitwarden_secret` [ephemeral resource](docs/ephemeral-resources/secret.md) requires Terraform 1.10+ or OpenTofu 1.11+.
+It reads an existing Secrets Manager secret without storing its data in plan or state files, using either the CLI or embedded client.

 ## Usage

 The complete documentation for this provider can be found on the [Terraform Registry docs].